jacobkap/crimebythenumbers/docs/example-project.md

 ### Loading data

 Next we need to load in our data.
-The data we're using is a type of R data file called an .Rds file so we load it using the function `readRDS()` which is one of the functions built-into R so we don't actually need to use any package for it.
-For this example we're using data from the FBI's Supplementary Homicide Reports which are an annual data set that has relatively detailed information on most (but not all, as not all agencies report data) murders in the United States.
+The data we're using is a type of R data file called an .Rds file so we load it using the function `readRDS()` which is one of the functions built into R so we don't actually need to use any package for it.
+For this example we're using data from the FBI's Supplementary Homicide Report which are an annual data set that has relatively detailed information on most (but not all, as not all agencies report data) murders in the United States.
 This includes the relationship between the victim and the offender (technically the suspected offender) in the murder, which is what we'll look at.
 When we read in the data to R we need to give it a name so R knows what it is called.
 We'll call this data "shr" since that is the normal abbreviation for the Supplementary Homicide Report data.
 Normally in R we use lower cased letters when naming something which is why we're calling it "shr" rather than "SHR".

 Each row of data is actually a murder incident, and there can be up to 11 victims per murder incident.
 So we'll be undercounting murders as in this example we're only looking at the first victim in an incident.
 But, as its an example this is fine as I don't want it to be too complicated and including more than just the first victim would greatly complicate our code.